ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :language: java
    :autograde: unittest

    In the example below, try to guess what it will print out and then run it to see if you are right.
 Remember to consider **operator precedence**.
+How do the parentheses change the precedence?
    ~~~~
    public class TestCompound
    {